build-trust/ockam/tools/scripts/release/cdp/cdp_proposal.md

 - Phase 2: No human in the loop, until final Publish stage.
 - Phase 3: Fully automated luxury deployment.

+We may want to consider going back to using pre-release semver tags such as `-dev`:
+- `cargo-release` has excellent support for managing pre-release versions
+- We recently learned that we can safely publish pre-release versions to crates.io
+- Mitigates risk of bad releases impacting examples and dependant projects, especially while CDP is developed.

 ## Stages

 The CDP stages are listed below.
 All stages have _health checks_ which upon failure will fail the entire pipeline.